Cranberry Appetizer Meatballs

 - 1 tablespoon brown sugar

 - 1 tablespoon lemon juice

 - 2 garlic cloves, minced

-- In a large bowl, combine the eggs, bread crumbs, parsley, ketchup, onion, soy sauce, garlic, salt and pepper.
+- Preheat oven to 400°.
+Combine the first nine ingredients.
 Crumble beef over mixture and mix well.
 Shape into 1-in. balls.

 - Place meatballs on a rack in a shallow baking pan.
-Bake, uncovered, at 400° for 15 minutes or until no longer pink.
-Transfer with a slotted spoon to a 3-qt. slow cooker or chafing dish.
+Bake until no longer pink, about 15 minutes.
+Transfer to a 3-qt. slow cooker or chafing dish.

-- Combine sauce ingredients in a saucepan; simmer for 10 minutes, stirring occasionally.
+- Meanwhile, in a large saucepan, combine all sauce ingredients; simmer 10 minutes, stirring occasionally.
 Pour over meatballs.
 Serve warm.
-Yield: about 7 dozen.

 Made this recipe for work New Year's Eve.
 Everyone wanted the recipe.
 The sauce is a perfect combination of sweet and tangy.
 I like the idea of using the little smokies.
 Next time I will make a double batch of sauce and make half meatballs and smokies.
 Thanks for the recipe.

 Nov 19, 2012